 Eligibility for most federal and state student aid is based on financial need and on several other factors.
 Each program has its own, more specific, eligibility requirements.

-The following are the most basic eligibility requirements to receive federal and state financial aid:
+The following are the most basic eligibility (General Title IV Eligibility) requirements to receive federal and state financial aid: